docker/cli/docs/reference/glossary.md

 An image that has no parent is a **base image**.

-## boot2docker

-[boot2docker](https://boot2docker.io/) is a lightweight Linux distribution made specifically to run Docker containers.
-The boot2docker management tool for Mac and Windows was deprecated and replaced by [`docker-machine`](#machine) which you can install with the Docker Toolbox.

 ## bridge

 In terms of generic networking, a bridge is a Link Layer device which forwards